 Many teachers are taking the opportunity to deepen their knowledge and awareness about their practice by gaining Advanced Teacher Status.
 Here are the stories of three of them.

 After working in education for over 30 years, Sallyann Wright admits she had become a little "jaded".
 With data collection being increasingly prioritised over creativity, teaching students with additional needs in secondary schools began to feel less fulfilling.

 Moving into further education—her current role is at Dudley College of Technology teaching GCSE English resits—provided her with new impetus.
-Wright applied to join one of the first pilot cohorts to gain Advanced Teacher Status (ATS), a new status conferred by the Education and Training Foundation (ETF), which she’s due to complete in August this year.
+Wright applied to join one of the first pilot cohorts to gain Advanced Teacher Status (ATS), a status conferred by the Education and Training Foundation (ETF).
 Her motivation, she says, was to "bring creativity and enjoyment back to GCSE English, and teaching in general, for both the learner and the teacher".

 As a badge of advanced professionalism in further education and training, ATS offers experienced teachers and trainers a structured opportunity to deepen knowledge and awareness about their own practice.
 It also provides an opportunity for teachers and trainers to develop their leadership skills by sharing their expertise with others, as well as contributing strategically to their organisation’s quality improvement.

 While Wright was interested in furthering her career, she didn’t want to go down the management route.
 "I wanted to remain in teaching, but to teach other professionals.
 My options were to do a master's degree or ATS, which presented me with a far more practical and exciting way to follow the professional path of my choice," she says.
 "Now, I don’t feel jaded at all—that’s totally reversed.
 It opened doors, in fact, and made me ask questions of myself."